 Nothing is as good as sinking into a bite of fluffy buttermilk pancakes for breakfast.
 This recipe is my favorite and always gives a good result.

-These will make you feel like a rock star in the kitchen and give your family a warm breakfast to start the day.
+These homemade buttermilk pancakes will make you feel like a rockstar in the kitchen and give your family a warm breakfast to start the day.

 And nothing is more comforting than pancakes for breakfast, and this recipe takes me back to childhood.
 Memories of hot pancakes, melting butter, and fresh maple syrup are always comforting.
 Knowing I can offer that same comfort to my family in just a few steps is just what I want in a recipe.